Healing happens in the space where you no longer have to hold your story alone.

 I want you to know that nothing about your pain is unreasonable.
 Nothing about your confusion is wrong.
 And you absolutely do not have to carry it by yourself.

-I specialize in supporting people who are healing from religious trauma or navigating religious deconstruction, working through the ways childhood experiences impacts one’s adult life, and exploring how old wounds show up in their relationships today.
-This isn’t about blaming your past.
-It’s about understanding it with enough compassion and honesty that you can finally breathe again.
+I specialize in supporting people who are healing from PTSD, religious trauma, navigating religious deconstruction, working through the ways our childhood experiences impacts our adult lives, and exploring how old wounds cause frustrating and destructive patterns in relationships today.

 In our work, we may talk about: